Dateline: Manama, Bahrain

 The country has flirted with an expensive citizenship by investment program, but nothing has come of it yet.

 You won’t pay much in taxes to the Bahamas, but you’ll need to spend a substantial amount of money to live there.
 In the long run, though, it could be worth it to pay no taxes while lounging by the beach.

 Bahrain was one of the first states in the Persian Gulf to discover oil on its lands.
 This oil discovery has allowed it to become one of the wealthiest nations in the world – and one of the handful of countries with no income tax.

 While I’m not particularly enamored with Manama, the city is well-developed, and there’s a sizable expat community here.

 However, the problem with Bahrain – and many other Gulf states – is that getting permanent residence can be difficult.

-To establish permanent residence in Bahrain, you need to be retired, invest $135,000 in property, or invest $270,000 in a Bahraini company.
+To establish permanent residence in Bahrain, you need to be retired, invest $530,000 in property, or earn a basic salary not less than $10,600.